Orthogonalpub/modelica_simulation_mcp_server/README.md

 ## Installation

-### Get  ```ORTHOGONAL_TOKEN```
+### Get  ```"ORTHOGONAL_TOKEN"```
 - **You need to register in paas.orthogonal.cc**
-- **1, open browser, log into https://paas.orthogonal.cc**
+1. Logging to orthogonal:  open browser, log into https://paas.orthogonal.cc
-- **2, type F12 enter into dev mode, then click 'Network', finally type F5 to refresh, the network communications will be shown here, find 'status/' record and show its headers, the token is something like ```eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ0b2tlbl90eXBlIjoiYWNjZXNzIiwiZXhwIjoxNzQ1MjI3NjAzLCJpYXQiOjE3NDQ2MjI4MDMsImp0aSI6IjY4MmFmOTA0MjA5ZDRmYWZiNTI1MmIyYTg1MjMxZDQ3IiwidXNlcl9pZCI6OH0.NKbo6NNtSzyzNebXSlmbRLYkf_5ffdWALT7OxXDr6b8```  **     (Without starting 'Bearer ' )
+2. Retrieve token:  after sucessful login, type F12 enter into dev mode, then click 'Network', finally type F5 to refresh, the network communications will be shown here, find 'status/' record and show its headers, the token is something like ```eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ0b2tlbl90eXBlIjoiYWNjZXNzIiwiZXhwIjoxNzQ1MjI3NjAzLCJpYXQiOjE3NDQ2MjI4MDMsImp0aSI6IjY4MmFmOTA0MjA5ZDRmYWZiNTI1MmIyYTg1MjMxZDQ3IiwidXNlcl9pZCI6OH0.NKbo6NNtSzyzNebXSlmbRLYkf_5ffdWALT7OxXDr6b8```      (Without starting 'Bearer ' )
-- **3, record this token, it will be used to fill in mcp configuration**
+3. Record this token, it will be used to fill in mcp configuration
 <center><img src="temp_auth_token.png" width="50%" height="50%" ></center>

 ### Cursor Installation:  using uv (recommended)